tamaradement/recipes-1/README.md

 # Recipes-1

 ## Introduction
-This project presents a scalable PostgreSQL database schema designed for a recipe and grocery list application.
+- This project presents a scalable PostgreSQL database schema designed for a recipe and grocery list application.
 It's a backend solution for managing culinary recipes and simplifying grocery shopping experiences.
 The schema is structured to handle complex relationships inherent in recipe management and grocery list creation, making it a good starting point for developers looking to build a comprehensive recipe and grocery list management system where recipe data can be handled in a dynamic way.
+---
+## Key Features
+- *Postgres Schema:* The heart of the project is a PostgreSQL schema design that includes tables for Recipes and Ingredients, along with a join table to establish their many-to-many relationship.
+Additionally, it features a ShoppingList table and ShoppingListItems table, which further extend the many-to-many relationship between shopping lists and recipe ingredients.

+- *List Aggregation Script:* A key highlight of this project is a Node.js script designed to dynamically print shopping lists.
+This script consolidates similar items by summing their quantities, addressing an issue when combining items from multiple recipes.
+For instance, if a shopping list includes items from two different recipes, this might result in duplicate entries for the same ingredient, such as sugar listed as 150 grams and 50 grams.
+The script groups these into a single entry (sugar at 200 grams).
+This functionality highlights a key schema design choice; to store ingredient quantities within the join table between recipes and ingredients.

 ---
 ## Prerequisites
 - Node.js and npm installed (link to Node.js download page)
 - PostgreSQL installed and running (link to PostgreSQL download page)
 - A PostgreSQL database created for the project (e.g., `recipes-1`)